thacherT1D/new-angular-curriculum/Unit-3/07-angular-node-testing.md

 Make sure your server is running, `nodemon`.
 Then in a separate tab, run `npm run protractor`.
 If everything went well, you should have a passing test!

 **EXERCISE**: Write a test that verifies the login page also has a link for signup on the page.
 HINT, you may have to add an id to the link.

+**EXERCISE**: Write a test that validates an existing user in the db can login by going to `/login` an then filling in the form.

+**EXERCISE**: Write a test that validates an existing user in the db who supplies the wrong password at `/login` will not be logged in and will see an error message.

 #### Server Side Testing Setup